 December and January are traditionally the months in which employers and employees get together for an appraisal or performance review.
 If these meetings go well, they are also a good time to ask your employer for a raise.
 Now that we're working from home on a frequent basis, there's a good chance that this conversation will take place via Teams or Zoom instead of in the office conference room.

 But how do you negotiate a pay rise via a video call?
-Aline Lewy, senior consultant with international recruitment firm Robert Walters, shares 5 tips to ensure you are well prepared to negotiate a pay rise with your employer.
+Aline Lewy, managing consultant with international recruitment firm Robert Walters, shares 5 tips to ensure you are well prepared to negotiate a pay rise with your employer.

 Researching the market value of someone in your position and comparing your salary is a good starting point in your preparation.
 Aline: "The Robert Walters digital salary survey tool is ideal for this.
 In no time you get an extensive overview of the salary trends of professionals in your field.
 Does your market value appear to be higher than the salary you currently earn?
 Then don't hesitate to share this tool with your manager, in order to support your request for a salary increase."

 Discussing a salary increase is obviously not something you do in the open space.
 Under normal working conditions, you and your manager would have the discussion behind closed doors, in a meeting room for example.